 "The spirit and force behind my photography is to open avenues of understanding between people and cultures, to affect positive change out of difficult circumstances.
 I am committed to excellence and to forging connections through my work; to illuminate and inspire hope.
 I enjoy working on long-term projects and getting beneath the surface of a topic."

 Joanna B. Pinneo's work is a respectful portrayal of humanity and dignity of people around the world.
 Described as sensitive, intuitive and present, Pinneo’s strength is in photographing the intimate details of daily life.
 For 30 years, in 66 countries, Joanna Pinneo has photographed unforgettable moments for numerous magazines and books.
-Her photograph of a child sleeping with its mother in Mali, West Africa is included in the iPad App the 50 Greatest Photographs of National Geographic.
+Her photograph of a child sleeping with its mother in Mali, West Africa is included in the 50 Greatest Photographs of National Geographic.
 The photograph graced the cover of National Geographic Magazine in May of 1998 and Women Photographers at National Geographic.

 Her work has appeared in book collections including Women In the Material World, Proud Nations, and America at Home.
 Magazines include National Geographic, New York Times, Time, Geo, Stern, U.S. News & World Report, Ranger Rick, Mother Jones, and American Photographer among others.
 Pinneo’s published essays include the Palestinians, Climate Change, the Basque Country, European Immigration, Aids in Uganda, the Sonoran Desert and Nunavut.
 Assignments have taken Pinneo to Cairo, Sudan, Calcutta, Northern Ireland, Latin America, China, East and West Africa and the Middle East.

 Pinneo is the founder of Grrlstories, a project dedicated to giving girls a voice through photography.
 In 1999, Pinneo received the NPPA/Nikon Documentary Sabbatical Grant to continue her work exploring girls’ rites of passage.

-Currently Joanna is working on a series of essays documenting kids connection to nature.
+Currently Joanna is working on a series of essays about the meaning of dogs in our lives.

 Joanna makes her home in Boulder, Colorado where she enjoys the beautiful hiking trails and the rocky mountains.